alexander-bachler/in-app-dynamic-reporting/README.md

 ## Development

-### Deployment DEV
+### Deployment DEV + Production

 The deployment of the project is done with Gitlab CI/CD.
-The pipeline for the build and deployment of the docker container is triggered by increasing the versions in the `Dockerfile` and `chart/Chart.yml` file.
+The pipeline for the build and deployment of the docker container is triggered by increasing the versions in the `Dockerfile`.

 To initiate the build of the container you need to increase the version in the `Dockerfile` file.
 ``` yaml